New clients often ask us why their dark colored, “dry clean only” garments looked progressively dull and faded when returned by a dry cleaner.

 At RAVE FabriCARE, our dry cleaning fluid is always crystal clear.
 As clear as bottled mountain spring water.

 Cleaning your fine garments in crystal clear dry cleaning fluid won’t dull or fade your dark colors.

 The second reason is that perchloroethylene (aka “perc”), synthetic petroleum and formaldehyde dibutyl acetal – the dry cleaning solvents used by 95% of all cleaners – are not chemically inert.
-This means that these dry cleaning solvents react chemically with the dyes in your garments.
+This means that these dry cleaning solvents could chemically react with the dyes or pigments in your garments.

 “Bleeding”, “pulling” or “fading” of dyes.

 At RAVE FabriCARE, we dry clean all your dark colored garments - even your dark colored cottons and linens - in siloxane, a dermatologically friendly, fabric-gentle, non-dye stripping dry cleaning fluid.